 His primary research interests include managerial accounting, performance measurement, and corporate governance.
 His work has been published in leading accounting, economics, and finance journals.

-Santiago Balseiro is an Associate Professor in the Decision, Risk, and Operations division at the Graduate School of Business, Columbia University.
-He teaches the core MBA class Business Analytics and the core Ph.D. class Foundations of Optimization.
+Santiago R. Balseiro is an Associate Professor of Business at the Graduate School of Business, Columbia University.
+He is the Research Director of the Deming Center and a part-time research scientist at Google Research.
+He teaches the core MBA classes Business Analytics and Operations Management, and the core Ph.D. class Foundations of Optimization.

 Professor Bartel is the Merrill Lynch Professor of Workforce Transformation at Columbia Business School and the Director of Columbia Business School's Workforce Transformation Initiative.
 She is an expert in the fields of labor economics and human resource management and has published numerous articles on employee training, human capital investments, job mobility, and the impact of technological change on productivity, worker skills, and outsourcing decisions.
 Bartel received the 1992 Margaret Chandler Award for Commitment to Excellence in teaching.